PISAresearch/pisa/12-watchtower-API.md

 	    encrypted_blob = hexlify(encrypted_blob).decode()

 	    return encrypted_blob

-[FIXME: Needs fixing from here on!]
-## Signed Receipt Fields
+## Signed Receipt

 ### Sanity checks

 The server (WatchTower) must perform some sanity checks on the job request before sending a signed receipt to the client.
-The sanity checks are implementation-specific, but we recommend that the WatchTower checks the satoshi per byte (`transaction_fee/transaction_size`) and that the dispute delta satisifies a minimum (i.e. sufficient time to complete the job).
+The sanity checks are implementation-specific, but we recommend that the WatchTower checks the satoshi per byte (`transaction_fee/transaction_size`) and that the dispute delta satisfies a minimum (i.e. sufficient time to complete the job).

 ### Receipt Format

 The server (WatchTower) MUST respond to the client using the following format:

 ```
-{"txlocator": string,
+{"txlocator": 16*byte,
-"start_time": uint,
+"start_time": u64,
-"end_time": uint,
+"end_time": u64,
-"dispute_delta": uint,
+"dispute_delta": u64,
+"encrypted_blob": varsize,
-"transaction_size": uint,
+"transaction_size": u64,
-"transaction_fee": uint,
+"transaction_fee": u64,
-"encrypted_blob": string,
-"cipher": string,
+"cipher": u16,
-"customer_address": string,
-"customer_signature": string,
+"customer_public_key": varsize,
+"wt_public_key": varsize,
-"payment_hash": string
+"payment_hash": u64
-"payment_secret:" string [optional],
+"payment_secret:" u64 [optional]}
-"watchtower_signature_algorithm": string,
-"watchtower_signature": string"}
 ```

-The reader (customer's wallet software) MUST verify the WatchTower's signature before assuming the job was accepted.

-[ FIXME: define signature serialization formats]
+[ FIXME: define signature serialization format]

-### Range of values

-[ FIXME: fix this section.
-Add it to previous or rename]

-The ```watchtower_signature_algorithm``` can be ECDSA or SCHNORR.
-The other new fields are self-explanatory.

-### Rationale
+#### Rationale

-We assume the reader has a well-known public key for the WatchTower.
+We assume the server has a well-known public key for the WatchTower.
 It is outside the scope of this BOLT to dictate how the public key is retrieved and associated with the WatchTowers identity.

-The signed receipt includes two new groupings:
-- **Verifying WatchTower signature**: Both ```watchtower_signature_algorithm``` and ```watchtower_signature``` informs the reader how to verify the receipt's signature.
 - **Conditional transfer**: Both ```payment_hash``` and ```payment_secret``` can be used to provide a fair exchange of the signed receipt and WatchTower payment over the lightning network.
 If the WatchTower is willing to accept a job without a new payment, then it will return the ```payment_secret``` immediately.

 ## Payment modes

-It is outside the scope of this BIP to dictate how a customer will pay the WatchTower.
-Generally, there are three approaches:
+Although this BOLT does not enforce any specific payment method to be adopted, it is worth mentioning the three most common ones:

 **On-chain bounty**.
 An additional output is created in the justice transaction that will reward the WatchTower.

 **Micropayments**.
 A small payment is sent to the WatchTower for every new job (i.e. over the lightning network)

 **Subscription**.
-WatchTower is periodically rewarded / paid for their service to the customer. (i.e. over the lightning network or dirty fiat subscription).
+WatchTower is periodically rewarded / paid for their service to the customer. (i.e. over the lightning network or fiat subscription).

 Both micropayments and subscriptions are favourable for a WatchTower.

 **Problems with onchain bounty** We highlight that the on-chain bounty approach is not ideal for a watching network.
 It lets the customer hire N WatchTowers (O(N) storage for each tower) and only one WatchTower will be rewarded upon collecting the bounty.
-If this approach was sought, then the miners may end up becoming WatchTowers as they can very easily front-run an entire watching network.
-Thus to reduce the power and responsibility of miners, we should avoid this approach and advocate that miners do not participate in a watching network.

-## Number of updates

-To offer full protection, a WatchTower requires an encrypted blob for every single update in the channel.
-This is a symptom of replace-by-revocation channels as there is a single valid state and a set of "revoked" states.
-Only one of the states can be broadcast and this is up to the counterparty (cheater) to decide.

-All signed receipts only correspond to a single job / justice transaction.
-Thus the customer should keep a copy of all signed receipts received from the WatchTower.
-A future BOLT can extend the signed receipt to include a committment to all previous encrypted blobs (merkle tree) to reduce this storage.
+On top of that, the onchain bounty allows a network-wise DoS attack for free.

 ## No compression of justice transaction

-There are tricks using [hashchains](https://github.com/rustyrussell/ccan/blob/master/ccan/crypto/shachain/design.txt) to reduce the storage requirements for each justice transaction.
-For this BOLT, we have decided to keep the hiring protocol simpe in order to get WatchTowers up and running.
-Stroage is relatively cheap and we can revisit this standard if it becomes a problem.
+The storage requirements for a WatchTower can be reduced (linearly) by implementing [shachain](https://github.com/rustyrussell/ccan/blob/master/ccan/crypto/shachain/design.txt), therefore storing the parts required to build the transaction and the corresponding signing key instead of the full transaction.
+For this BOLT, we have decided to keep the hiring protocol simple.
+Storage is relatively cheap and we can revisit this standard if it becomes a problem.

 ## Acknowledgments